-School Nurse Certification
+School Nurse Specialty Program

-In combination with clinical practicums, students enrolled in our accelerated summer program learn the skills and theory that keep our children healthy, fit, and ready to learn.
-We educate school nurses who become keenly aware of population health, public policy, social determinants of health, trauma-informed care, and adverse childhood events.
+Healthy students are better learners and school nurses, working with community partners, strive to promote family-centered collaborative care.
+In combination with clinical practicums, students enrolled in our accelerated program learn the skills and theory that keep our children healthy, fit, and ready to learn.
+We educate school nurses who become highly skilled in population health, public policy, social determinants of health, trauma-informed care, and adverse childhood events.

 Graduates of our program understand population health principles as an integral part of their school nurse role and responsibilities.
 The foundation of our School Nurse Specialty Program builds on the National Association of School Nurses (NASN) Framework for 21st Century School Nursing Practice.